-How you invest your retirement funds, the fees you pay, and the products you use, go a long way in determining the success of your retirement plan.
-I cover this a bit more later.
+How you invest your retirement funds, the fees you pay, and the products you use go a long way in determining the success of your retirement plan.
+I will cover this a bit more later.

 2. Tax-Free Savings Account (TFSA)

 The annual TFSA contribution limit is determined by the federal government.
-In 2020 and 2021, the annual limit is $6,000.
+In 2022, the annual limit is $6,000.

 To open a TFSA account, you must be at least 18 years old.
 This means your TFSA investments potentially have room to grow tax-free for several decades before you retire.

-For someone who has been eligible to contribute to a TFSA since it was launched in 2009, your total contribution room as of January 1, 2021, is $75,500 (assuming you haven’t contributed at all).
+For someone eligible to contribute to a TFSA since it was launched in 2009, your total contribution room as of January 1, 2022, is $81,500 (assuming you haven’t contributed at all).

 When investing in your TFSA for retirement purposes, you should watch out for these common mistakes.

-Also, if you can’t afford to invest in both an RRSP and TFSA at the same time, here’s a guide on how to choose between TFSA vs. RRSPs.
+Also, if you can’t afford to invest in both an RRSP and a TFSA simultaneously, here’s a guide on how to choose between TFSA and RRSPs.